-To find your end of the year leave balances, go to row 35.
+To find your end of the year leave balances, go to the row that corresponds with the last pay period.
 Importantly, for Annual Leave, I’ve included a formula in cell S36 that shows whether or not you have use or lose leave to burn before the end of the year.

 How can I get my copy of the 2024 federal employee leave calendar?